Dr. Biology: Are you ready to rock? OK. This is Ask A Biologist, a program about the living world, and I'm Dr. Biology.

 Dr. Biology: Taking the pictures.
 And all those pictures will be going back to school with you so you can show them to all your friends at school and they can also be excited about maybe coming on Ask a Biologist.
 Is it fun to be on Ask a Biologist?

-The Ask A Biology podcast is produced on the campus of Arizona State University and is recorded in the Grass Roots Studio, housed in the School and Life Sciences, which is division of the College of Liberal Arts and Sciences.
+The Ask A Biologist podcast is produced on the campus of Arizona State University and is recorded in the Grassroots Studio, housed in the School and Life Sciences, which is a division of the College of Liberal Arts and Sciences.